RITISHM/OmniCart/README.md

 - Node.js (v14 or higher)
 - MongoDB (local or MongoDB Atlas)
 - npm or yarn

+> **Note**: This project uses Vite for blazing fast development with instant HMR and optimized builds.

 ### 1. Clone the repository
 ```bash